 Merge several packages into one.
 The new consolidated package will include the versions and files of all its component packages but inherits its metadata only from the source package in the merge.

 Read user reviews about your package.
-This can be done only after files have been uploaded and then downloaded by the user who then must write reviews about them.
 If there are reviews, you can note whether they were helpful or not and also reply to them.

 View the download stats of your package and its versions.
 Get information about how many times and when each version of your package has been downloaded.